-The inter-ramp wall of a pit will consist of a series of stacked benches.
-Geotechnical engineers will normally provide the pit slope design criteria based on the inter-ramp angle (“IRA”) for sectors around the pit.
+The wall of an open pit wall will consist of a series of stacked benches.
+Geotechnical engineers will normally provide the pit slope design criteria based on the inter-ramp angle (“IRA”) for various sectors around the pit.
 The IRA represents the toe-to-toe slope angle, as shown in the diagram below.

-Typically the bench face angle (“BFA”) will be dictated by the rock strength, the structural fabric, and whether controlled blasting is used to minimize damage to the walls.
-Hence the BFA may vary around the pit or in different rock types, but it generally is in the range of 60° to 75°.
+Typically the bench face angle (“BFA”) will be dictated by the rock strength, the structural fabric, and whether controlled blasting is used (minimizing damage to the walls).
+The BFA may vary around the pit or in different rock types, but it typically is in the range of 60° to 75°.

-The catchbench (“CB”) is used to catch spalling rock and prevent it from rolling down the pit wall and creating a safety hazard.
-A rule of thumb is that the catchbench width should be according to the formula 4.5m + 0.2H, where H is the height of the bench.
-This means the recommended catchbench width for a 5m high bench should be about 5.5m; for a 10m high bench it should be 6.5m; and for 15m high bench it should be 7.5 metres.
+The catch bench (“CB”) or berm is used to catch spalling rock and prevent it from rolling down the pit wall, creating a safety hazard.
+A rule of thumb is that the catch bench width should be according to the formula 4.5m + 0.2H, where H is the height of the bench.
+This means the recommended catch bench width for a 5m high bench should be about 5.5m; for a 10m high bench it should be 6.5m; and for 15m high bench it should be 7.5 metres.

-A simple calculator (Bench Slope Calculator) has been prepared to show the relationship between all the factors.
+A simple interactive calculator (Bench Slope Calculator) has been prepared to show the relationship between all of these factors.
 A screenshot of the calculator is shown below.
-It allows one either to back-calculate the IRA given a set of bench height, BFA, and catchbench criteria; or calculate the catchbench width given the height, BFA, and IRA criteria.
+It allows one either to calculate the IRA given a set of bench height, BFA, and catch bench criteria; or calculate the catch bench width given the height, BFA, and IRA criteria.
 The yellow shaded cells represent input cells.

 Single Bench Height (BH): this is the input height of a single operating bench.